Change the alert sounds on Mac

 Do any of the following to adjust the alert sound.

-Change where you hear alerts: Normally you play sound effects through your computer’s internal speakers, but if another sound output device is available, you can choose it from the “Play sound effects through” pop-up menu.
+Change where you hear alerts: Normally you play sound effects through your computer’s internal speakers, but if another sound output device is available, you can choose it from the pop-up menu next to “Play sound effects through”.

 Adjust the volume of alerts: Drag the Alert volume slider.
 The alert volume is relative to your computer’s output volume, so if you lower the computer’s volume, alert sounds also play more quietly.

-Choose to play a sound when your Mac starts up: To hear the startup chime when you restart your Mac, select the “Play sound on startup” tick box.
+Choose to play a sound when your Mac starts up: To hear the startup chime when you restart your Mac, turn on “Play sound on startup”.

 Choose whether to hear user interface sound effects: Your Mac plays sound effects when you perform certain actions, such as dragging an item to the Trash.
-To turn off sound effects, deselect the “Play user interface sound effects” tickbox.
+To turn off these sound effects, turn off “Play user interface sound effects”.

-Choose whether to hear a sound effect when you change the volume: On some keyboards, when you press one of the volume keys, the alert sound plays to let you hear the new volume.
-To prevent this sound, deselect the “Play feedback when volume is changed” tickbox.
+Choose whether to hear a sound effect when you change the volume: On some keyboards, when you press one of the volume keys, a sound plays to let you hear the new volume.
+To prevent this sound, turn off “Play feedback when volume is changed”.
 To temporarily reverse this setting, hold down the Shift key as you press a volume key.
 (Not all keyboards have volume keys.)

 Tip: You can also have the screen flash when an alert appears.
-Choose Apple menu > System Preferences, click Accessibility , then click Audio and select “Flash the screen when an alert sound occurs”.
+Choose Apple menu > System Settings, then click Accessibility in the sidebar.
+(You may need to scroll down.)
+Click Audio on the right, then turn on “Flash the screen when an alert sound occurs”.